Grubes2023/Submerged_Electronics_2023/Hello World V 2.0/README.md

 This will be version 2 of the Hello World (Blinking LED) Program

+As of uploading code...
+STATUS= Not fully working

 This version will include 2 inputs (2 buttons)
 A special sub routine in Hello World 2 will engage if button is pressed